hhucn/argument-relevance-paper-results/README.md

 # Reproduce

+It is very important to follow the steps in the given order, since otherwise the results may differ due to different hardware setups.

 1. Run `Groundtruth-Graph.ipynb` to create the argumentation-graph
 2. Run `Remapping-Graph.ipynb` to give each node a unique ID in [0, N-1]
 3. Run `OriginalPageRank.py` to create all PageRank values for the graph given the alpha-values in [0, 1]